junxit/us-congress-code/title-10/chapter-36/sec-649j.md

 # § 649j.
 Other administrative authorities

-- **(a)** *11 So in original.
-There is no subsec. (b).
-In General.—* The following provisions of this title shall apply to officers in competitive categories of officers designated for purposes of this subchapter:
+The following provisions of this title shall apply to officers in competitive categories of officers designated for purposes of this subchapter:

 - **(1)** Section 638b, relating to voluntary retirement incentives.
 - **(2)** Section 639, relating to continuation on active duty to complete disciplinary action.
 - **(3)** Section 640, relating to deferment of retirement or separation for medical reasons.

 ## Source credit

 (Added Pub.
 L. 115–232, div.
 A, title V, § 507(a)(1), Aug.
 13, 2018, 132 Stat.
-1748.)
+1748; amended Pub.
+L. 116–92, div.
+A, title XVII, § 1731(a)(18), Dec.
+20, 2019, 133 Stat.
+1813.)

 ## Notes

-1 So in original.
-There is no subsec. (b).
+### Amendments

+2019—Subsec. (a).
+Pub.
+L. 116–92 struck out “(a) In General.—” before “The”.